pbadler/forecasting-course-short/lectures/autocorrelation.md

 ```

 The rodents show a classic signal of an autoregressive model.
-In an autoregressive model, the value of the variable at time t
+In an autoregressive model, the value of the variable at time $t$
 depends on the values at previous time steps.
 The random
 walk is a classic autoregressive model: